CharlieDigital/dn6-channels/README.md

 We can use the [`intervalTree`](https://github.com/mbuchetics/RangeTree) as a mechanism to represent the events as intervals so we can easily query to see where we have conflicts.

-The problem with this approach is that each of the API calls retrieve the events from the providers is I/O bound; in other words, most of the time is going to be spent on the network making the API call and doing this sequentially means that our code has to spend a lot of time waiting on the network.
+The problem with this approach is that each of the API calls to retrieve the events from the providers is I/O bound; in other words, most of the time is going to be spent on the network making the API call and doing this sequentially means that our code has to spend a lot of time waiting on the network.

 If the calls take on average `[3s, 4s, 3s]`, then the total time to process this operation sequentially is 10s.
 But if we could do this concurrently, we could process each operation in 4s instead.

 Why does this matter?
 In a serverless world, you're often billed by a compute/time metric.
-So if you can perform the same task in less time -- especially I/O bound task which don't put pressure on the CPU -- you can save operating costs.
+So if you can perform the same task in less time -- especially I/O bound tasks which don't put pressure on the CPU -- you can save operating costs.

 ## Our Base Code